emteeoh/deBruijn-Sequences/README.md

 A deBruijn sequence of span _n_ is a periodic sequence in which every possible _n_-tuple over the alphabet occurs exactly once.

-In this project, I aim to create both a sequence generator and a decoder.
+In this project, I created both a sequence generator and a decoder.
-In fact, the generators already work.
-Decoding works under certain conditions.

-deBruijns can be in any base, but I'm only interested in binary at the moment, so most of this code assumes binary.
+deBruijns can be in any base (that's why i used "alphabet" in the first sentence) but I'm only interested in binary at the moment, so most of this code assumes binary.

 #### Papers
-* Lempel 1992.pdf: Describes a method of construction of deBruijn sequences.
-I haven't read this one yet, but I expect it to show how to generate an _n+1_ span sequence from an _n_-span sequence.
+* Lempel 1992.pdf: Describes a method of construction of a deBruijn sequence with an _n+1_ span from an _n_-span sequence.
+Also allows such sequences to be efficiently decoded.
 * Mitchell.pdf:  Describes a method of construction of deBruijn sequences that can then be decoded.
 Mitchell's construction builds _2n_-span sequences from _n_-span sequences, and allows for recursive application and decoding to work with large dataset sizes.